Yes, right now, as you read this, someone somewhere is writing and searching for your name on Google

 - Your name is common and appear in 30.000 pages related to it, but is not really you the person of the results, and no one can know what they are.
 This is the most common scenario.

 - You don't show up.
 As if you hadn't been born.

-- You show unequivocally, but things linked to little or nothing interesting: crazy binges, scams, litigation, insults or the dreaded affiliation PRSF (politics, religion, football sex and its derivatives)…
+- You show unequivocally, but things linked to little or nothing interesting: crazy binges, scams, litigation, insults or the dreaded affiliation PRSF (political, religion, football sex and its derivatives)…

 - Show up correctly, adequate information, updated and unequivocally yours.